KosarevDmitry/KosarevDmitry.github.io/_tabs/about.md

 - Sound of music <https://www.youtube.com/@dmitrykosarev126>

 - It  mainly are travel notes.
-And other notes on a any topic.
+And other notes on any topic.
 On russian language <https://kosarevdm.blogspot.com/>

 - A little bit <https://stackoverflow.com/users/3505572/dmitrykosarev>